navlie.types.State¶

 A generic “addition” operation given a

-numpy array with as many elements as thedof
+dxnumpy array with as many elements as thedofof this state.

 - abstract minus(x: State) → ndarray¶